Sanity Simulations for Saliency Methods: Additional Experimental Results

 \subsection{Qualitative Results}

 Figure~\ref{fig:FR_fails} and ~\ref{fig:NR_fails} show samples from simple reasoning (each from Simple-FR and Simple-NR) in buckets where the methods record the lowest PAFL (indicated with red).
 For instance, in Simple-FR setup (Figure~\ref{fig:FR_fails}) almost all methods achieve the lowest PAFL on the bucket where all features are present (top panel).
-Recall that Simple-FR has the model rely fully on Box1; however we observe that several methods highlight all objects that are present in the image to a certain degree.
+Recall that Simple-FR relies fully on Box1; however we observe that several methods highlight all objects that are present in the image to a certain degree.
 Such tendency explains the unexpected variation of AFL based on the number of objects present in the image.
 Nevertheless, some minimum PAFL values are still above 0.5 for a method like LRP-Epsilon, which makes it the most effective method for Simple-FR that is less prone to errors (it also correctly focuses on Box1 without being distracted by other objects in the image).
-Compared to Simple-FR, Simple-NR shows less one-sided distribution of buckets with minimum PAFL values (Figure~\ref{fig:NR_fails}).
+Compared to Simple-FR, Simple-NR shows more evenly distributed failure cases across different buckets shown (Figure~\ref{fig:NR_fails}).

 In Figure~\ref{fig:CR_fails} we have the samples from buckets with minimum PAFL for complex reasoning setup, in particular, Complex-CR2.
 This time most of the cases with minimum performance is concentrated on the bucket with Box1 and Text B (top panel; 13 out of 15 methods have minimum PAFL on this bucket).
 Recall that for this bucket, the ground-truth feature attribution should highlight just Box1.
 For most of the methods, more focus is given to the Text, which results in a particularly low PAFL across all methods.
-Notice that all the values are below 0.5: the worst-case performance of the methods on complex reasoning setup is much worse than simple reasoning setup as we have observed before.
+Notice that all the values are below 0.5: this aligns with our earlier observation that the worst-case performance of the methods on complex reasoning setup is much worse than simple reasoning setup.

-\subsection{Per-Bucket Performance Variation for Complex Reasoning}
+\subsection{Per-bucket Performance Variation for Complex Reasoning}

 In Figure~\ref{fig:CR_perbucketvar}, we show additional details from different types of complex reasoning that show high variance of PAFL and SAFL we observed from Figure~\ref{fig:complex_afls}.
 From top to bottom, we plot the variation of the values per bucket for Complex-CR1, Complex-CR3, Complex-CR4, and Complex-FR, in addition to the results from Complex-CR2 reported in the main text.
 We similarly observe that the variation is quite extreme for different buckets.